lsst-dm/dmtn-031/index.rst

 The pessimsitic matcher has been tested with the following datasets, selected to span a range of stellar densities and qualities of optical distortion model.
-[HOW MUCH DETAIL SHOULD I PUT INTO THESE DESCRIPTIONS?]

 .. note:: Not much.
 I think what you've said here is about right.